mo-morgan/KanjiRecognitionDictionary/README.md

 # KanjiRecognitionDictionary
 Forgetting kanji pronunciation?
 Not sure about your stroke orders?
 Or maybe you just want to know what a word means?
 Use this Kanji Recognition App!
 It automatically detects your strokes which makes it so much easier to look up a definition!
-This app supports English, Kanji, and Hiragana inputs.
+This app supports English, Kanji, Hiragana, and Katakana inputs.
 So you can search using either language and lookup the meanings in both Japanese and English!

 <div align="center>
 <img src="img/first.jpg" alt="first" width=180 height=370/>